Smallmouth Bass

 About the Smallmouth Bass

-A typical Smallmouth Bass runs 14 inches in length and weighs around 2 pounds, though fish in prime habitat regularly exceed these averages.
-The all-tackle world record stands at 11.9 lbs, set at Kentucky, USA, making it a legitimate target for anglers chasing personal bests.
+A typical Smallmouth Bass runs 16 inches in length and weighs around 2.5 pounds, though fish in prime habitat regularly exceed these averages.
+The all-tackle world record stands at 11.9 lbs, set at Tennessee, USA, making it a legitimate target for anglers chasing personal bests.
 Conservation status varies by region — check local regulations before keeping fish, as some waters have slot limits or catch-and-release requirements in place.

 Habitat & Range